Last updated on December 15th, 2025.

 - Instant yeast.
 For active dry yeast option see recipe notes.

 - Warm water (plus more for dipping the bagels, no need for egg wash).
-You can use lukewarm whole milk, but than the bagels will not be Parve (dairy free).
+Warm, not hot for a quick yeast activation.
+Hot water will kill the yeast.

 - The dough will be sticky after the first mixing process, and that is ok, do not be tempted to add more flour.

-- It might be a bit tricky to roll and shaoe the dough, as it might still be slightly sticky.
-But that’s ok, and all you need to do is sprinkle a very light dust of flour as you roll.
+- It might be a bit tricky to roll and shape the dough, as it might still be slightly sticky.
+But that’s ok, and all you need to do is sprinkle a very light dust of flour as you roll (too much flour might make it too hard to roll).

 Storage, Freeze And Make ahead